-The laboratory’s main focus is on the microbiome; the community of bacteria, viruses, fungi, and other organisms that live on the human body.
-Recently, it has become clear that the microbiome has very important contributions to human health and disease.
-A healthy microbiome helps protect against infection, allergy, gastrointestinal diseases, heart disease, diabetes, and diseases of premature infants.
+The main focus of my research is on the microbiome, which is the community of bacteria, viruses, fungi and other organisms that live on the human body.
+The goal is to understand how the microbiome influences disease and contributes to health in children.
+A healthy microbiome helps protect against infection, allergy, gastrointestinal diseases, heart disease, diabetes and diseases of premature infants.

 Associate Professor, UC Department of Pediatrics